NJIT-DSA/NJIT-DSA-01-arrays/README.md

 You have all the tools installed and working.
 This was tested in the `00-init` exercise of the course.
 If you haven't done that yet, do it now.

-Generic sort and generic classes in have been taught earlier in Programming 2 course.
-So take a look at those materials from that course if necessary.
+The course Moodle contains some material that introduces the concept of generic algorithms and generic classes.
+Please take a look at those materials if necessary.

 ## Instructions